Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/setup-process/tune-parameters.md

 operating system, the same partition may just take a few seconds to unlock.
 This is because the cryptographic libraries GRUB uses for unlocking are less efficient than `cryptsetup`.
-In particular, hardware accelerations for unlocking are generally unavailable in GRUB since it runs at a still quite early stage of the boot process.
+In particular, hardware accelerations for unlocking are generally unavailable in GRUB since GRUB runs at a still quite early stage of the boot process.

-If such an unlock speed is unbearable, the LUKS partition's parameters can be tuned for faster unlocks with less performance requirements and also **less security**.
+If such an unlock speed is unbearable, the LUKS partition's parameters can be tuned for faster unlocks with less performance requirements but also **less security**.

 ## LUKS and Argon2id Parameters' Impact on Unlock Speed